 The Civic District located along the Singapore River is where Singapore’s historical, architectural and cultural heritage started.
 The Civic District lies at the very heart of Singapore and is well-known for its key government buildings, museums, protected parks and memorial spaces.

-It is one of our favourite place to visit, especially during all the art festival and event this is where it’s been held at.
-Due to Covid-19 this place is quieter than usual, as less art exhibition are being held.
-However, new cafes and exhibition is taking over this quiet place recently.
-It is not the first time we visit here, but ever visit is a memorable one.
+It is one of our favourite places to visit, especially during all the art festivals and events this is where it’s been held at.
+Due to Covid-19, this place is quieter than usual, as fewer art exhibitions are being held.
+However, new cafes and exhibitions is taking over this quiet place recently.
+It is not the first time we visit here, but every visit is a memorable one.

 Everything meal starts with a cup of good coffee.

 Researching for places to visit during our free time has permanently altered my TikTok ‘For You Page’ to display a constant stream of recommendations and new openings.
 You won’t be hearing any complaints from us though, especially after we added the video of The Great Mischief to our favourites without a moment’s hesitation.

 Looking like a scene out of a Wes Anderson film, the restaurant boasts a pastel-hued interior, gold accents, scallop chairs and terrazzo tables, a leap from the previous decor that had neon lights and turquoise tiles.
 The refreshed vibe has a good balance of heritage and modernity, mirroring the art gallery.

 The restaurant has a Catalan-inspired brunch menu including Chaffles ($20), classic waffles with savoury fried chicken and Pear in a Blanket ($12), Poached Pears wrap in crepe.
 As it is a halal restaurant it offers a non-alcoholic menu.
 If you are heading down, try to snag a seat at one of their window nook booth seats.
 It offers a scenic view of the skyscrapers, perfect for a chill day with friends.